 Whispered wings or crisp bags rustle?

 Should you dance within it's haunted halls,

-complete with hope filled fountain,
+Complete with fruit filled fountain,

-would you leave light footfalls,
+Would you leave light footfalls,

 Should you glance through the whetstone panes,

-of it's tear stained glass,
+Of it's tear stained glass,

-would you follow the same old lanes,
+Would you follow the same old lanes,

-towards your own grabbled greener grass?
+Towards your own grabbled greener grass?

 Should you chance upon this tender loving, misread heart,

-riddled with good intention,
+Riddled with good intention,

-I seized it without exception?
+I spill it without exception?